succidomo/drl-reacher/Report.md

 ```

 After the critic loss is calculated using "reverse-mode automatic differentiation" the gradient of the loss with respect to every weight and bias in the critic network is found.
-Using an optimzer (torch.optim.Adam) looks at each parameter and its gardient and the weight in each node in the ciritc network are nudged in the direction that reduces loss.
+Using an optimzer (torch.optim.Adam) looks at each parameter and its gradient and the weight in each node in the critic network are nudged in the direction that reduces loss.
 ```
 ## Minimize the loss
 self.critic_optimizer.zero_grad()